anderly/moviejs/README.md

 - Titles: /v1/titles/:id (where id is IMDB title id) example: [The Dark Knight Rises][2]
 - Titles (search):
 /v1/titles/?search=:term (where term is a keyword or phrase) example: [Search for "katy perry"][3]

+### Disclaimer

+This is very much a work in progress and I'm considering adding other movie-info sources (other than IMDB) should the need or demand arise.

 [0]:http://www.imdb.com
 [1]:https://github.com/MatthewMueller/cheerio